 Practicing will help them to get used to the format of the assessment as well as the types of questions they will need to answer.

-You can find free practice CogAT tests online, or you can pay to access more detailed content that has full sets of CogAT sample questions with answers and explanations.
+You can find free online practice CogAT tests, or you can pay to access more detailed content that has full sets of CogAT sample questions with answers and explanations.

 Physically practicing the paper folding questions using paper and a hole punch/scissors can be beneficial for students as it can help them to think visually on test day.

 Check with your child’s school about how they will be administering the test, as it can be taken online or using a paper and pen format.